VCU Graduate Admissions Application Process

 Please compose a one page essay (no more than 600 words) that focuses on your unique qualities, and life experiences, (aside from your academic record), that will contribute to the composition of the next generation of occupational therapists.

 In the Reference text boxes simply type the names of your references for OTCAS.
-It is not necessary to send copies or additional letters of reference to the VCU Graduate School using the VCU Reference Form.
+It is not necessary to send copies or additional letters of reference to VCU Graduate Admissions using the VCU Reference Form.

-Applicants who wish to apply to pay in-state tuition must complete the Virginia In-state Tuition section of the Graduate School Application
+Applicants who wish to apply to pay in-state tuition must complete the Virginia In-state Tuition section of Graduate Admissions Application

-There is a $65.00 application fee to apply to VCU Graduate School.
-This VCU application fee is a separate application fee from that of OTCAS.
+There is a $65.00 application fee to submit the application to VCU Graduate Admissions.
+This VCU application fee is a separate application fee from that of the one collected by OTCAS.

 All applicants must submit official GRE scores to VCU.
 Although you report your Verbal, Quantitative, and Writing GRE scores as part of the OTCAS application, these scores are self-reports and must be verified by VCU.
 You must have the Educational Testing Service (ETS) send an official score report, current within the last 5 years, directly to VCU by the December 1st application deadline.
 The ETS Institutional Code for VCU is 5570.
 The GRE is produced by Educational Testing Service (ETS) and administered at hundreds of test center locations around the country.
 Computer-based testing is available at PrometricTM Testing Centers and at some colleges and universities.
 Many Prometric Testing Centers are located inside Sylvan Learning Centers.
 There are ten centers in the Commonwealth of Virginia.
 The GRE is now scored on a scale ranging from 130-170 in one point increments compared with the previous GRE scoring (prior to August 2011) when scores range from 200-800 in 10 point increments.
 Regardless of whether applicants take the test before or after August 2011, the percentile scores will be used in the application review process.